y-arjun-y/beech.css/README.md

 # beech.css

-Classless CSS that makes your website easy on the eyes!
+Classless CSS theme that makes your website easy on the eyes!
 Based on sakura.
-Feel free to use it in your projects!

 ## Links